CarlosTrevera/RESTAPI/README.md

-# RESTAPI with dotnet Core
+# RESTAPI with .Net Core